MolotovCherry/Docker-Process-Isolation-Patcher/README.md

 ## Reporting bugs
 The app automatically logs to `app.log` in the same directory as the exe.
 If you encounter a crash, please make an issue, detail how to reproduce the crash, and post your logfile.

-# Did this library help you?
+## Did this project help you?

-If you found this library useful, please consider showing appreciation and sending a donation my way (maybe for a cup of coffee or a donut).
+If you found this project useful, please consider showing appreciation and sending a donation my way (maybe for a cup of coffee or a donut).

 | Place                   | Donation Address                                                                                        |
 |-------------------------|---------------------------------------------------------------------------------------------------------|